tonysm/tailwindcss-laravel/README.md

 php artisan tailwindcss:build --minify
 ```

-Combining these flags will make the ideal production combo:
+Combining these two flags makes the ideal production combo.
+Alternatively, you may prefer using a single `--prod` flag instead, which is essentially the same thing, but shorter:

 ```bash
 php artisan tailwindcss:build --prod